foundry-rs/starknet-foundry/docs/src/starknet/script.md

 > ⚠️⚠️⚠️ Highly experimental code, a subject to change  ⚠️⚠️⚠️

-Starknet Foundry cast can be used to run deployment scripts written in Cairo, using `script` subcommand.
+Starknet Foundry cast can be used to run deployment scripts written in Cairo, using `script run` subcommand.
 It aims to provide similar functionality to Foundry's `forge script`.

 To start writing a deployment script in Cairo just add `cast_std` as a dependency to you scarb package and make sure to